astropy/astropy-APEs/APE22.rst

 The only time this might be good is when a module has dynamic symbols from a `PEP 562 <https://peps.python.org/pep-0562/>`_ module-level ``__getattr__`` method.
-However, if it truly dynamic then it cannot be statically analyzed, which is undesirable for other reasons.
+However, if it is truly dynamic then it cannot be statically analyzed, which is undesirable for other reasons.
 If it is not truly dynamic, then the "dynamic" symbols can be added to ``__all__`` and an ``__init__.pyi`` file used to communicate the public interface to static analyzers.